 In a first step, a screening of the applied weld process and material is performed to identify all potential weld geometrical imperfections.

-See EN ISO 6520-1

 Acceptance limits for the identified geometrical imperfections are determined and included in the fracture mechanics analysis.

-18.3.1aECSS-E-ST-32-01_0810131
+To item 1: See for example EN ISO 6520-1 as defined in 8.3.1a.

+ECSS-E-ST-32-01_0810131

 Any residual stresses, both in the weld and in the heat-affected zone, shall be used in the safe life analysis.